What Is Multiple Sclerosis?

 Estrogen and Oral Contraceptives.
 Higher estrogen levels may temporarily lower the risk of developing multiple sclerosis.
 Studies indicate that oral contraceptives (which contain estrogen) and pregnancy delay the onset of multiple sclerosis.
 The risk for a first clinical attack increases, however, in the first 6 months after a woman gives birth.

-The majority of patients with MS do not become severely disabled.
+The majority of people with MS do not become severely disabled.
 Twenty years after diagnosis, about two-thirds of people with MS remain ambulatory and do not need a wheelchair, although many of them may use a cane or crutches for walking assistance.
-Some patients use an electric scooter or wheelchair to help cope with fatigue or balance problems.
+Some people use an electric scooter or wheelchair to help cope with fatigue or balance problems.

 Factors that determine a higher risk for a severe condition include: